Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Results

-Figure \ref{152_252} summarizes the comparison of the flow-field clusters and their corresponding performance trajectories for the two tip-speed ratios within segment $S_b$.
+Figure \ref{152_252} summarizes the comparison of the flow-field clusters for segment $S_b$ and their corresponding performance trajectories for the two tip-speed ratios.
+As mentioned in Section \ref{clusterassign}, we designate cluster 1 to be the higher-performing cluster in terms of time-averaged performance.
 The conditionally-averaged difference fields (i and ii) highlight the deviation between the cluster conditionally-averaged fields and the phase-averaged fields (iii).
+Animated versions of the phase-averaged flow fields are available in Online Resource 2.
 The performance trajectories (iv) and their perturbations from the phase-average (v) for each cycle reveal correlations between performance and the flow-field clusters.
 For both tip-speed ratios, the conditionally-averaged difference fields reveal opposing behaviors between the clusters (e.g., regions of lower-than-average relative velocities in one cluster are coincident with regions of higher-than-average relative velocities in the other).
 In line with the coefficient of variation fields (Figure \ref{perfflowvar}), the differences are more pronounced for $\lambda\:=\:1.5$ than for $\lambda\:=\:2.5$.
-Yet, for both tip-speed ratios, performance trajectories are separated by their associated flow-field clusters (iv and v).
+Yet, for both tip-speed ratios, performance trajectories are separated by their associated flow-field clusters and exhibit opposing behaviors around the phase average (iv and v).
 More significantly, the flow-field clusters for both tip-speed ratios are correlated with differences in maximum performance (Figure \ref{152_252}iv), even though $S_b$ does not fully span the performance peak.
-This suggests that the flow-field variability in $S_b$ stems from the growth and shedding of hydrodynamic structures which originate from but are unresolved in segment $S_a$ due to their proximity to the blade.
+This suggests that the flow-field variability in $S_b$ stems from variability in the growth and shedding of hydrodynamic structures that originate from the blade, but are unresolved in segment $S_a$ due to their proximity to the surface.
 Finally, we note that, for $\lambda\:=1.5$, the cluster-averaged performance perturbations reveal that cluster 1 and cluster 2 alternate phases of superior performance over the cycle, even though cluster 1 out-performs cluster 2 on a time-averaged basis.